-Cross-country risk quantification of extreme wildfires in Mediterranean Europe (Online)
+Cross-country risk quantification of extreme wildfires in Mediterranean Europe (In-person)

 Location: Watson LT A (G23) Maths building, University of Birmingham